SOTVerse: A User-defined Task Space of Single Object Tracking: The Construction of SOTVerse Space

 \subsubsection{Performance Indicator}

-Suppose the evaluation environment $E$ is composed by $\left | E \right |$ sequences, where $\left | \cdot \right |$ is the cardinality.
-For the $t$-th frame $F_t$ in a sequence $L$, suppose that $p_t$ is the position predicted by a tracker $T$, $g_t$ is the ground-truth.
-Specifically, frame without target is regarded as an empty set (i.e., $g_t = \phi $) and excluded by the evaluation process.
-Traditional \textit{precision} score and \textit{success} score of frame $F_t$ are calculated by:
+Suppose the evaluation environment $E$ is composed of $\lvert E \rvert$ sequences, where $\lvert \cdot \rvert$ is the cardinality.
+For the $t$-th frame $F_t$ in a sequence $L$, suppose that $p_t$ is the position predicted by a tracker $T$, and $g_t$ is the ground-truth.
+Specifically, a frame without the target is regarded as an empty set (\ie, $g_t = \phi $) and excluded by the evaluation process.
+Traditional \textit{precision score} and \textit{success score} of frame $F_t$ are calculated by: